conocolo/CIS7FinalProject/README.md

 ### Closing Thoughts

 All and all this project was a success.
-We were able to solve our case and produced (what I feel is) an above average program.
+We were able to solve our case and produce (what I feel is) an above average program.
 This was a great expereience and we look forward to projects to come!

 ### Known Issues